-You may be anxious to know which are the best universities and colleges to study a law degree if you are planning to apply to law schools in the USA.
+You may be anxious to know which are the best universities and colleges to study a law degree if you are planning to apply to best law schools in USA.

 The ranking of law schools in the States is by far the most consistent, and has not changed for more than 20 years.
 The only difference is the order of the first ten slots, which changes marginally annually.
 You might claim that the only thing that counts is that no matter what it is, you have been admitted into a top law school in the US.